Julian Love: 2021 season

 He entered training camp slated as a backup as Logan Ryan and Jabrill Peppers were entrenched as the starting safeties.
 He competed against Xavier McKinney to be the primary backup up safety and nickelback.
 Head coach Joe Judge named him a backup safety to begin the regular season.
 On November 1, 2021, Love made two combined tackles (one solo), broke up a pass, and had his only interception of the season on a pass thrown by Patrick Mahomes to wide receiver Josh Gordon during a 17–20 loss at the Kansas City Chiefs.
 In Week 11, he made six combined tackles (three solo) and a season-high two pass deflections during a 10–30 loss at the Tampa Bay Buccaneers.
 On December 19, 2021, Love collected a season-high 11 combined tackles (eight solo) during a 6–21 loss at the Dallas Cowboys.
-He finished the 2021 NFL season with a total of 66 combined tackles (36 solo), seven pass deflections, and one interceptions while appearing in all 17 games with five starts.
+He finished the 2021 NFL season with a total of 66 combined tackles (36 solo), seven pass deflections, and one interception while appearing in all 17 games with five starts.